Cooking With Cast Iron

 Greek or Italian seasoning blend

-Preheat an empty #8 (10") or #10 (12") cast iron skillet in oven to 450°F. Season pork chops with salt and pepper or favorite grilling seasoning, and coat lightly with 1 Tbl. of the oil.
+Preheat a #8 (10") or #10 (12") cast iron skillet in oven to 450°F. Season pork chops with salt and pepper or favorite grilling seasoning, and coat lightly with 1 Tbl. of the oil.

-Cut zucchini in half crosswise, and slice each half lengthwise into eight sticks.
+Remove both ends and cut zucchini in half crosswise, and slice each half lengthwise into ½" thick sticks.
 Toss zucchini sticks with 1 Tbl. oil, pinch salt, and 1 tsp. of Greek or Italian seasoning.

 Carefully remove hot skillet from oven and place on a burner set to high.
 Sear pork chops 2 minutes on each side.
 Flip chops back to first side, add zucchini to pan, and return to oven.
 After 5 minutes, flip chops and rearrange zucchini.
 After 4 more minutes, remove pan from oven.
-A meat thermometer inserted not touching fat or bone should read 150-155°F. Place chops on an inverted plate on a platter to rest, tented with foil, for 3 minutes.
+A meat thermometer inserted not touching fat or bone should read 150-155°F (lower for beef steaks, according to your doneness preference).
+Place chops on an inverted plate on a platter to rest, tented with foil, for 3 minutes.
 Cover skillet to keep zucchini warm until served.

 This is a great one pan recipe that can be ready in as little as 30 minutes, pre-heat and prep time included.